Assam Career : ICAR NRCP Guwahati Recruitment 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+(ii) Candidates having MVSC in Animal Genetics and Breeding/Livestock production and Management/ Animal Reproduction.

+(iii) Knowledge of IT applications and computer skills (MS word, Excel, Power Point)

-Age limit: Minimum 21 Years and also maximum 45 years (Age relaxation as per ICAR/GoI guidelines).
-(The service conditions of Young Professional II will also be governed as per the guidelines issued by ICAR for engagement of young Professional from time to time).
+Age limit: Minimum 21 Years and maximum 45 years (Age relaxation as per ICAR/GoI guidelines).
+(The service conditions of Young Professional II is as per the guidelines issued by ICAR for engagement of Young Professional from time to time)

 No. of posts : 1